In this Advanced ESL lesson, the student will talk about hypothetical situations related to stress using the subjunctive mood.

 Vocabulary: stress management

-The student learns some useful words and expressions to talk about stress management by matching them with the closest synonyms (e.g. pressure, dead-end, cope, overwhelmed).
+The student learns some useful words and expressions to talk about stress management by matching them with their synonyms (e.g. pressure, dead-end, cope, overwhelmed).
 Then, they use these words to fill in the gaps.

 Grammar: the subjunctive mood